• Home

 Just like that, all of your responses will be sent to a Google spreadsheet in your Google Drive.

 Google Forms is a simple, no-fuss way of collecting feedback, creating quizzes, and more.
-But with Zapier, you can connect it to your other go-to apps, so you can automatically do things like:
+But with Zapier's Google Forms integration, you can connect it with thousands of other apps, so you can automatically do things like:

 • Create Google Docs templates from Forms responses